toldi-richard/.NET-6-Razor-MVC-CRUD/README.md

 Bootswatch theme, minimal design.
 Basic validation.

-Go to the category page at the to of the main page.
+Go to the category page at the top of the main page.
 Basic CRUD functions:
 Create
 Read